 Forest Service - Join one of many ranger-led interpretive programs by visiting the Snoqualmie Pass Forest Service Information and Education Center located at Summit West.
 Link to left.
 You can also register for the tours at that link.
 CANCELLED FOR 2021!

-Lake Easton State Park - UNKNOWN FOR 2021
+Lake Easton State Park - see button on left for flyer.

-Mountaineers have dozens of classes and tours - button on left.
+Mountaineers have dozens of classes and tours - button on left, or at the top on mobiles.

 REI has many opportunities. see button.